Application-Driven Innovation in Machine Learning: Paradigms of Innovation in ML

 \item \textbf{Problem-informed methods.} Related to the above point on auxiliary data is how the structure of the data and the problem itself is reflected in the choice of algorithm.
 At the most basic level, many machine learning approaches are chosen based upon a high-level task classification -- thus, convolutional neural networks may be used for image-structured data, LSTMs for time series, etc. However, the structure of a particular problem may be extended beyond such coarse categories.
-The domain of physics-informed ML often intersects with ADML, if the underlying physics of a problem is considered – rules such as conservation of energy or mass, or known differential equations governing the variables \cite{kashinath2021physics}.
-Similarly, ML methods for engineered systems often should incorporate known constraints between variables \cite{donti2021machine}.
-In cases where ML methods must come with provable guarantees (e.g., in safety-critical systems), incorporating some domain knowledge may in fact be necessary, in order to enable theoretical analysis \cite{donti2020enforcing}.
-Constraints or rules can often be incorporated into the design of the algorithm, for example, via custom neural network layers or a special loss function \cite{kashinath2021physics}.
-Often, input data can be represented in a helpful way with expert knowledge from the application domain, as when climatological variables can be considered as a graph and processed using graph neural networks \cite{cachay2020graph}. \end{enumerate}
+The domain of physics-informed ML often intersects with ADML, if the underlying physics of a problem is considered – e.g., rules such as conservation of energy or mass, or known differential equations governing the variables \citep{kashinath2021physics}.
+Similarly, ML methods for engineered systems often should incorporate known constraints between variables \citep{donti2021machine}.
+In cases where ML methods must come with provable guarantees (e.g., in safety-critical systems), incorporating some domain knowledge may in fact be necessary, in order to enable theoretical analysis \citep{donti2020enforcing}.
+Constraints or rules can often be incorporated into the design of the algorithm, for example, via custom neural network layers or a special loss function \citep{kashinath2021physics}.
+Desirable objectives can also sometimes be encoded into a loss function, as in the case of optimizing limited resources in public health \citep{wang2023scalable, mate2022field}.
+Often, input data can be represented in a helpful way with expert knowledge from the application domain, as when climatological variables can be considered as a graph and processed using graph neural networks \citep{cachay2020graph}. \end{enumerate}

 An important aspect of many ADML innovations is collaboration.
 To conceive, build, and sustain successful research projects, ADML researchers often need to develop close working relationships and trust with stakeholders relevant to the application, who may be, e.g., researchers in other disciplines, policymakers, or local communities.
 Significant time is often needed for each project to understand the stakeholder’s needs, translate them to ML opportunities and challenges, and then define research objectives that benefit both the stakeholder and the ML researcher.
 These steps are essential in framing a real-world problem as an ML task with associated metrics and objectives, in understanding the structure of the data, and in designing algorithms that leverage it.